kai687/sphinxawesome-theme/README.rst

 .. features-start

 Copy code blocks
-    Code blocks have a **Copy** button, that allows you to copy code snippets to the clipboard.
+    Code blocks have a **Copy** button, allowing you to copy code snippets to the clipboard.

-Improved links after section titles and captions ("permalinks")
-    Clicking on the ``#`` character that appears when hovering over headlines and captions copies that link to the clipboard.
-The tooltips for links after headlines also show the section title, instead of the generic "Permalink to this headline".
-    Admonitions also include a link for easy referencing.

 New directive for highlighting placeholder variables
     The theme supports a new directive ``samp``, which is the equivalent of the built-in ``:samp:`` interpreted text role.
 This allows you to highlight placeholder variables in code blocks.

+Improved user experience
+    A lot of small features make the theme more usable.
+To name a few:

+    - You can tab through headlines and captions enabling easy navigation with the keyboard.
+    - You can link to admonitions.
+Their titles have the same “permalink” mechanism as headlines and captions.
+    - Clicking on the ``#`` icon for permalinks copies the link to the clipboard.
+    - Collapsible navigation menu: All elements are reachable from all pages.
+    - Keyboard shortcut for the search input: ``/``.

 .. features-end